xm-online/tmf-ms-customer/README.md

 2. Start project in you local XM environment and check if it is working, run tests.
 3. Remove `.git/` folder before project modification.
 4. Add project to new git repository where it will evolve and live.
-5. Find and replace `mstemplate` term everywhere in the projects.
+5. Find and replace `tmf-ms-customer` term everywhere in the projects.
 6. Find end remove everything related to `ExampleEntityFirst` and `ExampleEntitySecond` (after checking how it is proposed to use)
 7. Do you need to use database:
    - if YES - correct liquibase scripts in `resources/config/liquibase`